kieraliz/cse15l-lab-reports/index.md

 Hello incoming CSE 15L students!
 This guide will help you in setting up remote access when logging into a course-specific account using ieng6.

 ## Step 1: Installing VS Code
+VS Code (also known as Visual Studio Code) is a programming tool used for creating code.
+To install VS Code, ...

 ## Step 2: Remotely Connecting